How are conflicting screening mammograms resolved, especially when they were done at different facilities?

-Answers from Sandhya Pruthi, M.D.
+Answer From Sandhya Pruthi, M.D.

 The answer to your question isn't straightforward.
 Most abnormalities found on screening mammograms turn out to be insignificant — in other words, not breast cancer — when additional views are completed.

-Another important piece of information in the evaluation of an abnormal mammogram is to find out if you have noticed a new change such as a breast lump or mass, or if your doctor has detected an abnormality during a recent clinical breast examination.
+Another important piece of information in the evaluation of an abnormal mammogram is to find out if you have noticed a new change, such as a breast lump or skin changes, or if your doctor has detected an abnormality during a recent clinical breast examination.

 See more Expert Answers

-- Whaley DH (expert opinion).
+- Pruthi S (expert opinion).
 Mayo Clinic, Rochester, Minn.
-June 8, 2012.
+June 12, 2015.